infinityworks/prometheus-example-queries/README.md

 ```
   IF (sum(node_memory_MemTotal) - sum(node_memory_MemFree + node_memory_Buffers + node_memory_Cached) ) / sum(node_memory_MemTotal) * 100 > 85
 ```
 *Summary:* Trigger an alert if a host memory is almost full.
+This is done by deducting the total memory by the free, buffered and cached memory and dividing it by total again to obtain a percentage.
+The `> 85` then only returns when the resulting value is above 85.

 *Link:* [Stefan Prodan - Blog](https://stefanprodan.com/2016/a-monitoring-solution-for-docker-hosts-containers-and-containerized-services/)